This lesson demonstrates ways to choose single or multiple elements from the list randomly with a different probability.

-If you execute the above code, it will give you either 10, 20, 30, or 40 with equal probability.
+If you execute the choice() in the above code, it will give you 10, 20, 30, or 40 with equal probability.
 But what if you want to pick the element from the list with a different probability.
-Like, choose k sized list of elements from any sequence in such a way that each element of the sequence has a different probability of being selected.
+For example, choose a list of items from any sequence in such a way that each element has a different probability of being selected.

 In other words, choose 4 elements from the list randomly with different probabilities.
 For example:

 - Choose 10 – 10% of the time

 - Choose 20 – 25% of the time

 - Choose 30 – 50% of the time

 - Choose 40 – 15% of the time